EE-11 Urutu: Service history

-Enegesa was able to export Urutus widely on three continents.
+Engesa was able to export Urutus widely on three continents.
 The rugged nature of the vehicles, as well as the fact that they were technologically simple and straightforward to maintain made them attractive purchases for a number of armies in South America, the Middle East, and Africa.
 Furthermore, Engesa was financially dependent on the prospect of successful exports; despite the large orders for Cascavels and Urutus placed by the Brazilian Army, it would be unable to sustain production otherwise.
 The domestic market was simply insufficient to support an armored vehicle industry, so export orders were perceived as helping achieve the economy of scale needed to make Engesa's operations viable.
 In 1973, Engesa unsuccessfully bid for a contract to develop a new wheeled infantry fighting vehicle for the South African Army.
 South Africa was the first foreign power to show an explicit interest in the Urutu and even tested a model optimized for southern African conditions as the Vlakvark.
 Engesa lost the bid to a German firm which produced a prototype of what would later become the Ratel.
 Its next attempt to market the Urutu on the international market took place in Chile and was more successful.
 Due to the political isolation of the Chilean military regime, Engesa found it had little competition in selling armored vehicles to that country's armed forces.
 Chile obligingly placed an order for 37 Urutus in 1975.
 The importance with which Engesa regarded this order was highlighted by its prioritization of the Chilean purchase in production, with domestic orders to the Brazilian Army being temporarily sidelined.
 In 1976, more Cascavels and Urutus were delivered to Chile than were in service with the entire Brazilian armed forces at the time.
 Chile retired its Urutus in 2002 and sold off its entire fleet to an Israeli defense contractor for re-export.

 Engesa's largest success in the export market came in the 1970s from Libya, which ordered 200 Cascavels as part of an arms deal worth $100 million.
 The Cascavel's combat debut in the 1977 Libyan–Egyptian War aroused international interest in Engesa armored vehicles, especially in the Middle East, and a number of Arab states such as Iraq dispatched military missions to Brazil that year to evaluate them.
 The Iraqi Army subsequently placed an order for 100 Urutus.
 Libya ordered more Cascavels and 180 Urutus in 1981.
 In time, these two nations became the largest single operators of the vehicle type, each holding hundreds of Urutus in service.